davidedellagiustina/scratch-os/README.md

 # ScratchOS

-OwlOS is a tiny operating system developed for learning purposes.
+ScratchOS is a tiny operating system developed for learning purposes.
 It is currently under development.

 ![Main screen](imgs/main.png)